Monday, 31 January 2022

 61. For one who has been bitten by the serpent of Ignorance, the only remedy is the knowledge of Brahman.
 Of what avail are the Vedas and (other) Scriptures, Mantras (sacred formulae), and medicines to such a one?

 It is not that one should pore over the ancient scriptures.
-There is no need to study first, and then realize.
+There is no need to study first and then realize.
 One has to realize first, then only he will know ‘what is truth’ and ‘what is untruth’.
-One has to make his discoveries through the process of rational thinking.
+One has to make their discoveries through the process of rational thinking.

 That is why Sage Sankara says: ~VC-65-As a treasure hidden underground requires (for its extraction) competent instruction, excavation, the removal of stones and other such things lying above it and (finally) grasping, but never come out by being (merely) called out by name, so the transparent Truth of the self, which is hidden by Maya and its effects, is to be attained through the instructions of a knower of Brahman, followed by reflection, meditation and so forth, but not through perverted arguments.